dev-academy-challenges/spork/CONTRIBUTING.md

 # Contributing to sosij

+## Please suggest a better name

+Sosij doesn't have any special meaning, I'm just not great at naming things

 ## Features are expensive

 Please raise an issue first if you think you want to add a feature.